michaelgpearce/parallizer/README.md

 search_service = parallizer.execute
 ```

 Now use that service proxy in your application logic.
-Calls to these methods will not HTTP request
+Calls to these methods will not make an HTTP request
 and will not parse HTML.
 That was already done by the parallel worker threads.

 ```ruby